Archives & Manuscripts

 The library maintains the historical records and publications of the Texas Association of Osteopathic Physicians and Surgeons, now the Texas Osteopathic Medical Association, for the years 1927-1989.

-This collection preserves in recorded interviews perishable historical information found only in the memories of individuals who have either witnessed or participated in the development of UNTHSC and the osteopathic profession in Texas.
+The Oral History Collection preserves in recorded interviews perishable historical information found only in the memories of individuals who have either witnessed or participated in the development of UNTHSC and the osteopathic profession in Texas.
 Currently containing over 70 interviews, the collection includes the memoirs of the college's founders, administrators, faculty, and students, as well as leaders in osteopathic medicine in Texas.
+Search the library catalog for "oral histories" to view available items.

 Through the generosity of Dan Saylak, D.O., the TOMA Archives Committee digitized the entire collection, copying them onto CDs and DVDs.
 This ensures their preservation and allows them to be shared electronically.